sachin-s-joshi/sachin-s-joshi/README.md

 #### Other Interest I am handling:

 - 👯 I’m looking to collaborate on anything that I know professionally and can help into.
 I like to spend quality time with like minded.
-- 💬 Ask me about frameworks in Automation , Cucumber, WDIO, protractor, AWS , NodeJS, Typescript, Python
+- 💬 Ask me about frameworks in Automation , Javascript, ReactJS, Google Analytics, SEO, application performance,etc.
-- :globe_with_meridians: My Website : -> [Devkida](https://blog.devkida.com)
+- :globe_with_meridians: My Website : -> [Devkida](https://www.devkida.com)
 - :books: Recent Love - [The Go Giver](https://g.co/kgs/CASxbS)